airladon/FigureOne/tutorials/6 - Advanced Equation/README.md

 ## Explanation

-An equation with a more advanced layout shows more features of equations in FigureOne.
+An equation with a more collections layout shows more features of equations in FigureOne.

 ### Element Definition
 Equations are defined with two main keys, `elements` and `forms`.